emmanguyen102/Data-Engineer-portfolio/README.md

 ## Description

-The repo contains 4 main sections:
+The repo contains 7 main sections:
 - Database: Creating ERD and then  transform it into a Database in MySQL Server.
 - Data Warehouse and ETL process: ETL in SSIS
 - NoSQL database practice: MongoDB
 - Web crawling: Scrapy, Splash
+- PySpark with MongoDB, Kafka
-- Spark
+- Airflow: Workflow management
 - Cloud computing: AWS

 ## Getting Started